Halicery/VBADUMP/README.md

 # VBADUMP
 Memory dump and layout routines for VBA variables and structures, written in VBA in a Standard Module.
 Uses kernel32 RtlMoveMemory to peek.
-It was written to explore some internal behaviour of VBA, mainly to understand variable storage, operations and especially to explore how Arrays work.
+It was written to explore some internal behaviour of VBA, mainly to understand variable storage, parameter passing and especially to explore how Arrays work.

 It is for both 32- and 64-bit VBA and was tested with two versions of Office in Excel: